Nuclear reactor: History

 The neutron was discovered in 1932 by British physicist James Chadwick.
-The concept of a nuclear chain reaction brought about by nuclear reactions mediated by neutrons was first realized shortly thereafter, by Hungarian scientist Leó Szilárd, in 1933.
+In 1933, Hungarian scientist Leó Szilárd conceptualized the neutron-mediated nuclear chain reaction.
 He filed a patent for his idea of a simple reactor the following year while working at the Admiralty in London, England.
-However, Szilárd's idea did not incorporate the idea of nuclear fission as a neutron source, since that process was not yet discovered.
-Szilárd's ideas for nuclear reactors using neutron-mediated nuclear chain reactions in light elements proved unworkable.
+However, Szilárd's idea did not incorporate nuclear fission as a neutron source since that process had not yet been discovered.
+Szilárd's ideas for nuclear reactors that used neutron-mediated nuclear chain reactions in light elements proved unworkable.

 Inspiration for a new type of reactor using uranium came from the discovery by Otto Hahn, Lise Meitner, and Fritz Strassmann in 1938 that bombardment of uranium with neutrons (provided by an alpha-on-beryllium fusion reaction, a "neutron howitzer") produced a barium residue, which they reasoned was created by fission of the uranium nuclei.
 In their second publication on nuclear fission in February 1939, Hahn and Strassmann predicted the existence and liberation of additional neutrons during the fission process, opening the possibility of a nuclear chain reaction.
-Subsequent studies in early 1939 (one of them by Szilárd and Fermi), revealed that several neutrons were indeed released during fission, making available the opportunity for the nuclear chain reaction that Szilárd had envisioned six years previously.
+Subsequent studies in early 1939 (one of them by Szilárd and Fermi) revealed that several neutrons were indeed released during fission, making possible the nuclear chain reaction that Szilárd had envisioned six years earlier.

 On 2 August 1939, Albert Einstein signed a letter to President Franklin D. Roosevelt (written by Szilárd) suggesting that the discovery of uranium's fission could lead to the development of "extremely powerful bombs of a new type", giving impetus to the study of reactors and fission.
-Szilárd and Einstein knew each other well and had worked together years previously, but Einstein had never thought about this possibility for nuclear energy until Szilard reported it to him, at the beginning of his quest to produce the Einstein-Szilárd letter to alert the U.S. government.
+Szilárd and Einstein knew each other well and had worked together years earlier.
+However, Einstein had never considered this possibility for nuclear energy until Szilárd reported it to him at the beginning of his quest to produce the Einstein-Szilárd letter to alert the US government.

 Shortly after, Nazi Germany invaded Poland in 1939, starting World War II in Europe.
-The U.S. was not yet officially at war, but in October, when the Einstein-Szilárd letter was delivered to him, Roosevelt commented that the purpose of doing the research was to make sure "the Nazis don't blow us up."
-The U.S. nuclear project followed, although with some delay as there remained skepticism (some of it from Enrico Fermi) and also little action from the small number of officials in the government who were initially charged with moving the project forward.
+The US was not yet officially at war, but in October, when the Einstein-Szilárd letter was delivered to him, Roosevelt commented that the purpose of doing the research was to make sure "the Nazis don't blow us up."
+The US nuclear project followed, although with some delay, as skepticism persisted (some of it from Enrico Fermi) and there was little action from the small number of government officials initially charged with moving the project forward.

-The following year, the U.S. Government received the Frisch–Peierls memorandum from the UK, which stated that the amount of uranium needed for a chain reaction was far lower than had previously been thought.
-The memorandum was a product of the MAUD Committee, which was working on the UK atomic bomb project, known as Tube Alloys, later to be subsumed within the Manhattan Project.
+The following year, the US Government received the Frisch–Peierls memorandum from the UK, which stated that the amount of uranium needed for a chain reaction was far lower than had previously been thought.
+The memorandum was a product of the MAUD Committee, which was working on the UK atomic bomb project, known as Tube Alloys, later subsumed into the Manhattan Project.